Split, the second biggest Croatian city, is known for ancient sights, sandy beaches and rich nightlife.

 If you want to join a group when going for a night out, Pub Crawl may be for you.
-It has became common in Split during recent years.
+It has become common in Split during recent years.
 Two most famous ones are Tower Pub Crawl and Pub Crawl Ziggy Star.

 Split Summer Festival (Splitsko Ljeto) is manifestation held during July and August in Split.